mbaraa/mbaraa.com/files/blogs/deploy-sveltekit-to-google-cloud-run-using-docker.md

-Did you ever wondered what would it take to deploy your [SvelteKit](https://kit.svelte.dev) app for free\*?
+Did you ever wonder what would it take to deploy your [SvelteKit](https://kit.svelte.dev) app for free\*?

 Well you just need to have some docker knowledge, for now just install [docker](https://docs.docker.com/engine/install) and [gcloud cli](https://cloud.google.com/sdk/docs/install) on whatever platform you're running.